 Since 2011 Ofcom has published an annual report on communications networks in the UK, previously called Infrastructure reports they are now called 'Connected Nations'.
 A large portion of this report relates to home and mobile internet access and while the report focuses primarily on national and regional analysis, since 2013 they have published post code level data on fixed line(home) internet and since 2014 this data has included more useful information about connection speeds.

 Between 2014 and 2017 the number of broadband connections under 2Mbit/s more than halved with the number of connections under 10Mbit/s dropping dramatically.
 At the same time the number of connections over 30Mbit/s has more than tripled and is now the largest of the 4 groups.

 In 2014 around 1 third of connections were faster than 10 Mbit/s, in 2017 this rose to around 2 thirds with 40% of all fixed line connections breaking 30 Mbit/s.

 From Broadband Delivery UK

 The Government’s aim is to provide superfast broadband (speeds of 24Mbps or more) for at least 95% of UK premises and universal access to basic broadband (speeds of at least 2Mbps).

-With over 8000 connections still under 2Mbit/s in mid-2016, Connecting Devon & Somerset are working on improving internet to these harder to reach or less commercially viable areas.
+With just under 7,000 connections still under 2Mbit/s in mid-2017, Connecting Devon & Somerset are working on improving internet to these harder to reach or less commercially viable areas.

 Data source: Ofcom Infrastructure Reports